The Provost’s Fellows for the Libraries project:

 - Offers Fellows the opportunity to integrate and synthesize a record and description of their professional abilities and interests, making Fellows stronger candidates for application to Master’s in Library Science or Master’s in Information Science Programs.

 Fellows are awarded $3000 for 150 hours of participation in the program that pairs them with a Library Faculty Mentor.
+Fellows receive the stipend upon completion of the 150 hours.
 Funding for this program is generously provided by the Graduate Teacher Program, Friends of the Libraries, and the Provost and the Dean of the Graduate School.